McArthur River uranium mine: Reserves

-As of December 31, 2017, the mine had Proven and Probable Reserves of 391.9e6 lb, with an average grade of 6.89% U_{3}O_{8}.
-At an average yearly production rate of 16.1e6 lb this gives a calculated range of roughly 24 years.
+As of December 31, 2017, the mine had proven and probable reserves of 391.9 e6lb, with an average grade of 6.89% U_{3}O_{8}.
+At an average yearly production rate of 16.1 e6lb this gives a calculated range of roughly 24 years.

 Access

 The mine is serviced by the McArthur River Airport to the northeast.
 It is also connected to the south by a restricted access haulage road.
 According to Google Maps, this road is Highway 914, however the official 2011 highway map of Saskatchewan indicates that 914 terminates at a checkpoint at Key Lake mine, while the road that continues to McArthur is not a public highway (owned by Cameco) and does not appear on maps.

 Safety

 During the most hazardous mining operations, remote controlled underground mining systems in this mine are used to reduce personnel exposure to rock particulates, radon gas, and other hazards.
 A video detailing the operations at the mine is provided by Cameco.

 The McArthur River mine has been awarded the Canadian Institute of Mining, Metallurgy and Petroleum's John T. Ryan Trophy for the best safety record for metal mines several times.
 This award is given to the metal mine with the best safety record for the previous year.